 Because the oral aspect of language is so important it must be attended to if learning is to take place.
 "Whenever usage learning occurs, the learning should be based upon oral methods, . . .
-The pupil must hear and say the standard form, . . ."18 This emphasis on the oral aspect is due in part to the idea that children are already equipped (syntactically) to speak our language.
+The pupil must hear and say the standard form, . . .
+"18 This emphasis on the oral aspect is due in part to the idea that children are already equipped (syntactically) to speak our language.
 Therefore, an oral base is a convenient and viable starting point from which to begin.
 The present study employed this very starting point.

 The research was clear in showing that the majority of children come to school competent in the ability to use most sentence structures of the English language orally.
 A few structures are still in the process of being acquired.
-Paula Menyuk19 examined the syntactic rules used by children from preschool through first grade.
+Paula Menyuk examined the syntactic rules used by children from preschool through first grade.
 She used a transformational model of grammar to describe their grammar from under three years of age to over seven, as used orally.
-It was found that almost all the basic structures used by adults to generate their sentences (orally) are in the grammar of the
+It was found that almost all the basic structures used by adults to generate their sentences (orally) are in the grammar of the below three year old child.
+She showed clearly how early language is categorized and used in terms of grammatical rules.

-18Walter Loban, "Oral Language and Learning," in Oral Language and Reading, ed.
+Walter Loban, "Oral Language and Learning," in Oral Language and Reading, ed.
 James Walden (Champaign: National Council of Teachers of English, 1969), p.108-109.

-19Paula Menyuk, "Syntactic Rules Used by Children from Preschool Through First Grade," Child Development 35 (1964): 533-546. below three year old child.
-She showed clearly how early language is categorized and used in terms of grammatical rules.
+&lt;sup>19Paula Menyuk, "Syntactic Rules Used by Children from Preschool Through First Grade," Child Development 35 (1964): 533-546.

-Carol Chomsky20, in studying the acquisition of syntax in children five to ten, concluded that some syntactic structures are still being learned at the ages of seven and eight.
+carol Chomsky, in studying the acquisition of syntax in children five to ten, concluded that some syntactic structures are still being learned at the ages of seven and eight.
 She interviewed forty children, kindergarten to grade four.
 She was interested in the child's ability to comprehend certain structures.
 Some structures, from the point of view of understanding, which are more complex, are acquired later.
 Active syntactic acquisition is taking place up to age nine.
 Also, there is the primacy of the active sentence being understood before the passive.
 These two studies clearly uphold the claim of the present study that children are not in need of instruction in oral sentence structure (syntax) as the oral syntactic structures are already present.